Ben-Ed/PdP_SS19/README.md

 # Programming in Practise - Linked List

-Project assignment in the course "Programming in Practice" from summer semester 2019.
+Project assignment in the course "Programming in Practice" from summer semester 2019 during my Bachelor in Business Informatics.
 The task was to implement a singly linked list with several features in C. A linked list is a dynamic data structure, which can have elements added and removed without the need to create a fixed lenght beforehand.
 The single elements are connected one-way via a pointer, which references the following element.
 Final Mark: 20/20 Points.

 ## Tasks